 How to File Your Federal Solar Tax Credit

 Adding residential solar to your home helps the environment.
 However, it can also save money with the federal solar tax credit, also known as the Investment Tax Credit (ITC).
 The ITC, as of 2020, covers 26 percent of the cost of solar for those who have taxable income.
 To get this tax credit, solar customers need to file for it.
-Below we’ve gone through the steps for this process, so customers can easily file for their solar tax credit form and start saving money.
+We’ve gone through the steps for this process below so customers can easily file for their solar tax credit form and start saving money.

 When to File for Your Solar Federal Tax Credit